Feeling Out of Control Around Food? Here’s Why

 If you’ve been around here for any length of time, you know I don’t vilify emotional eating.
 Our food choices are often at least partly emotion-driven; preference is highly emotional, no?
 All things considered, emotional eating is a relatively benign coping mechanism.

-The main difference between emotional eating as a “problem” and emotional eating as a normal and benign coping strategy is the presence of choice.
+The main difference between emotional eating as a “problem” and emotional eating as a standard and benign coping strategy is the presence of choice.

 Many people I’ve worked with find they can’t stop emotional eating (emotional eating and binge eating often come as a package).